websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/data-providers/using-data-providers-to-populate-form-options.md

    * **Outputs Path**: `*$..name*`
    * **Output Type**: List

-    To understand more about these values, read the [Data Provider documentation](./data-providers-overview.md).
+   To understand more about these values, see [Data Providers Overview](./data-providers-overview.md).

 ## Granting Data Provider Permissions